 The resulting samples were then analyzed using fluorescence spectroscopy.
 Calibration curves obtained from samples containing mixtures of coumarin-free and coumarin-containing oil with mixing ratios of 0, 20, 40, and 80% exhibited a correlation coefficient of 0.9996 (Fig. 12).
 The standard error (σ) between the measured mixing ratio and the actual mixing ratio was 0.65%.
 The detection limit for the mixing ratio was 2.1% and the lower quantification limit was 6.5%.

-Fig. 12 Fluorescence spectra (left) and calibration curve for mixing ratio based on coumarin detection (right)
+Fig. 12-2 Calibration curve for mixing ratio based on coumarin detection

 Reflectance measurements using spectrofluorometer

 It is well known that it is difficult to perform reflectance measurements on fluorescent samples using a UV/Vis spectrometer.
 This is because the detected light contains a fluorescence component so that the true absorption spectrum cannot be obtained.
 In contrast, using a spectrofluorometer and synchronous scanning so that the wavelength difference between Ex and Em is zero, the true transmission and reflection spectra can be obtained.
 Fig. 13 shows the reflection spectrum of a fluorescent red card.
 When the sample does not emit fluorescence, the spectrum measured with a spectrofluorometer matches that measured with a spectrometer.
 This is an example of the use of a spectrofluorometer for spectroscopic measurement of a fluorescent sample.